-The idea is to show first that one $su$-holonomy can be approximated by nearby $su$-holonomies that covers an open neighbourhood and then use accessibility of $f$ to carry this property to the whole manifold.
+The idea is first to show that one $su$-holonomy can be approximated by nearby $su$-holonomies that cover an open neighborhood, and then use accessibility of $f$ to carry this property to the whole manifold.